-Swing trading options is a great trading technique for beginners and advanced traders alike.
-Some of the most common ways to swing trade options are naked calls and puts, credit spreads, and debit spreads.
-Traders look to buy a weekly contract for shorter term swings and monthly expirations when trading a few weeks to a couple months out.
+Swing trading options are a great trading technique for beginners and advanced traders alike.
+The most common ways to swing trade options are naked calls and puts, credit spreads, and debit spreads.
+Traders look to buy a weekly contract for shorter-term swings and monthly expirations when trading a few weeks to a couple of months out.
 Naked calls and puts are a directional strategy.
-So, you need the stock to move in your direction of your contract quickly to see a profit.
+So, you need the stock to move in the direction of your contract quickly to see a profit.
 The basics are simple.
-Purchase a call when price rises and puts when price falls.
-Check out the video below that breaks down the details!
+Purchase a call when the price rises and puts when the price falls.

-There are many traders that like to swing trade options.
+Many traders like to swing trade options.
 It’s a very popular trading strategy.
-It involves buying and selling monthly contracts one to two months out, typically, but each trader will decide if they need to buy shorter or longer term options contracts depending on their particular style and strategy.
-Most traders are keeping it simple, they either do naked options or trade them with debit or credit spreads.
+Typically, it involves buying and selling monthly contracts one to two months out.
+Still, each trader will decide whether to buy shorter or longer-term options contracts depending on their particular style and strategy.
+Most traders keep it simple; they do naked options or trade them with debit or credit spreads.

-Sometimes it takes a little longer than you want and you must sell before option decay sets in.
-You lose too much time value.
+Sometimes, it takes a little longer than you want, and you must sell before option decay sets in.
+Then, you need more time value.
 So swing trading a naked call or put creates a race against time.
-Every day that the option trades sideways is a day that you lose a little of the contracts value.
-When you get closer to the day of expiration (date the option contract dies) the time value drops faster and faster, thus, the option “decays” more quickly.
+Every day, the option trades sideways, and you lose a little of the contract’s value.
+When you get closer to the expiration date (the date the option contract dies), the time value drops faster and faster.
+Thus, the option “decays” more quickly.

 A lot of folks swing trade options because of the PDT rule.
-The PDT (pattern day trader) rule is lets you buy and sell a stock in the same day only 3 times in 5 business days.
-You have to have an account of $25,000 or more to not fall under this rule, which isn’t always easy for new traders who are just starting out.
+The PDT (pattern day trader) rule lets you buy and sell a stock only three times in 5 business days on the same day.
+You must have an account of $25,000 or more to avoid falling under this rule, which can be challenging for new traders just starting.

-If you’re subject to the PDT rule then swing trading options is going to be incredibly helpful in getting around that.
+If you’re subject to the PDT rule, swing trading options will be incredibly helpful in getting around that.

 Right But Not Obligation